 3.

 (1) The objects of the Association are to be a non-profit body to promote games and entertainment, specifically excluding gambling games and specifically emphasising role-playing and simulation games.

 (2) The property and income of the Association shall be applied solely towards the promotion of the objects of the Association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members, except in good faith in the promotion of those objects.

-Objects of Association
+Powers of Association

-4. The powers conferred on the Association by section 13 of the Act are subject to no additions, extensions or modifications.
+4. The powers conferred on the Association by section 14 of the Act are subject to no additions, extensions or modifications.